jmhuddle4/selenium-ruby/README.md

 ## MailChimp exercise

+### To run a test
+- go to the terminal & run 'bundle install' to get all the gems
-To run a test, go to the terminal, cd into the test folder and type 'ruby about_page_test.rb'
+- cd into the test folder
+- run 'ruby about_page_test.rb'

+### Contact
+jmhuddle4@gmail.com